Environmental Impact Of Real Estate

 Not conducting a full impact assessment may cause undue delay in the construction process, which can be extremely expensive.

 Urban planning is mandated to plan and manage the laying of water, waste disposal, and electricity networks.
-Proper and sustainable drainage infrastructure is also critical in the current uncertain weather patterns.

-Finding Solutions
+Finding Solutions:

 Some initiatives include greening buildings and developing green spaces and walkways within congested city precincts and suburbs.
 This mitigates the heating influence of concrete and asphalt in urbanized areas.

-Efforts are being made to make new construction off-grid from the beginning.
-This involves installing solar or wind energy, efficient irrigation and water systems utilizing grey water where feasible, and the utilization of sustainable materials.
+This involves installing solar or wind energy, efficient irrigation and water systems that utilize grey water where feasible, and the use of sustainable materials.

 Licuco’s love for real estate development has led him to hold high standards regarding quality and sustainability.

-Transit-Oriented Developments
+Transit-Oriented Developments:

-The development of pedestrian and cycling routes within walking distance of homes, shops, and transport increases the safety of the residents and minimizes the use of cars.
-As a neighborhood, the residents are contributing to less traffic congestion and air pollution.
+The development of pedestrian and cycling routes within walking distance of homes, shops, and transport increases residents’ safety and reduces car use.

 TODs minimize urban sprawl while redeveloping existing cities and suburban areas.